aspnet/AzureSignalR-samples/tutorials/chat-room-service.md

     }
     ```

-    Here you can see there is `GenerateClientToken()` in the service SDK that helps you issue the token from the connection string once you finish the authentication.
+    Here you can see there is `GenerateClientAccessToken()` in the service SDK that helps you issue the token from the connection string once you finish the authentication.

     Also besides the token, this API returns the service url so that the client knows where to connect.